Table of Contents

 As the 21-hydroxylase defect is the most common cause of congenital adrenal hyperplasia, with presence in 95 % of the cases, the rest of the article with focus on this defect.

 The disease is results from genetic mutations and two copies of the abnormal genes are required for the expression of the disease as a deficiency in the enzymes involved in adrenal hormone synthesis.
 Such as CYP21A gene encodes for 21 hydroxylase deficiency.

 Pathophysiology of Congenital Adrenal Hyperplasia

 Due to the defect in 21-hydroxylase, cortisol is not produced, or is only produced to some extent.
-This triggers an increased release of ACTH from the pituitary due to a lack of negative feedback in the superior hormone centers.
+Thus, the disease may vary in phenotypic presentation depending on the amount of secreted hormone.
+The deficiency triggers an increased release of ACTH from the pituitary due to a lack of negative feedback in the superior hormone centers.
 The ACTH stimulates the adrenal cortex, and it results in a hyperplasia.

 The result is an increased production of androgens and an accumulation of intermediate products which are, in turn, used for the androgenic synthesis.